techtalkit/java-project/README.md

-This is readme file for the java project
+This is readme file for the java project and I am working on it